 The Mental Health Battle

 My mental illness got intense, and it tried to make me do things I know I am not supposed to do.
 I attempted to commit suicide.
+Note that “Not all people who have thoughts of suicide end up acting on those thoughts.
+But for those who do, generally there is deep emotional pain combined with a belief that things will never improve.”
+Dr. Chantal Gagnon PhD LMHC said.
+And I consider myself part of that.
 I pretty much hate everything about life at that time.
 But then one particular moment, as I was in my room having thoughts on how to end my life, I heard a song.
 It was entitled “Welcome To My Life” by Simple Plan.
 The first few lines hit me hard, so I began listening to the whole song.
 The message was very devastating and relatable that I started crying.
 The song made me feel more helpless and unworthy.
 It made me realize that my life sucked.
 Due to the message it delivered to me, I listened to it again and again.
 I began to internalize and feel it more deeply.
 Of course, every line of it hurt my feelings over and over again.
 But it didn’t stop me because I felt happy emotionally hurting myself.

 I Am Saved